 Confederation of School Trusts has a trading subsidiary, CST Professional Development Limited, for the purposes of organising and running the trading activities previously within the main charitable company.
 The results from the trading activities have been incorporated in this set of consolidated financial statements.
-Confederation of School Trusts is also the sole member of National Teacher Accreditation, a company limited by guarantee.
-The results of National Teacher Accreditation are also incorporated in this set of consolidated financial statements.
+Confederation of School Trusts was also the sole member of National Teacher Accreditation Ltd, a company limited by guarantee.
+The results of National Teacher Accreditation Ltd are also incorporated in this set of consolidated financial statements to the date on which they ceased operations.